Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Application on Piecewise Partially Hyperbolic Maps

 \subsection{Exponential Decay of Correlations}

-In section \ref{dfjgsghdfjasdf} we proved an exponential decay of correlations statements (theorems \ref{slkdgjsdg} and \ref{shkjfjdhsf}) for observables $g_1 \in B'_i$ ($i=\{1, \infty\}$) and $g_2 \in \Theta _{\mu _0}^i$ ($i=\{1, \infty\}$).
-Now we study a bit more about these sets proving that they contain the space of H\"older's functions.
-We obtain these facts as a consequence of the regularity of the disintegration of the equilibrium states proved in the previous section and by the definition of the $||\cdot ||_o$ norm.
+In Section~\ref{dfjgsghdfjasdf}, we established exponential decay of correlations for observables $g_1 \in B'_i$ ($i \in \{1, \infty\}$) and $g_2 \in \Theta_{\mu_0}^i$ ($i \in \{1, \infty\}$) (see Theorems~\ref{slkdgjsdg} and \ref{shkjfjdhsf}).
+We now investigate these sets further, showing that they contain the space of H\"older functions.
+These results follow from the regularity of the disintegration of the $F$-invariant measures proved in the previous section, together with the properties of the norm $||\cdot||_o$.